 Use the gel to cover the exposed cortex [1] and then cover 80–90% of the craniotomy with a glass coverslip at an angle of 10 to 15 degrees to the metal head bar.
 This should permit insertion and placement of the glass micro-pipette.
 [2]

-CU: Talent ejects gel into the exposed cortex
+SCOPE/CU: Talent ejects gel into the exposed cortex

-CU: Talent places the coverslip as described
+SCOPE/CU: Talent places the coverslip as described

 To minimize brain pulsation, glue the two corners of the glass coverslip onto the metal head bar with cyanoacrylate glue and an activator.
 Apply the activator carefully to prevent getting it onto the exposed brain.
 [1] Then, rinse the glued glass coverslip thoroughly with saline afterwards.
-[2]
+[2].
+Transfer the mouse to the stage of a commercial two-photon microscope.
+(This line is moved from 5.1 to here.)

-CU: Talent glues the corners of the glass coverslip
+SCOPE/CU: Talent glues the corners of the glass coverslip

-CU: Talent rinses the glued glass coverslip with saline
+SCOPE/CU: Talent rinses the glued glass coverslip with saline artificial cerebrospinal fluid

 Take a set of custom-made bipolar electrodes that are 8 mm length and 0.25 mm thick and insert them percutaneously into the left side of face.
 These will be used to stimulate the ramus infraorbitalis of the trigeminal nerve contralateral to the craniotomy.
 [1]